 Access to a network of peers with whom to share and discuss current issues in a confidential and supportive environment is invaluable.
-AHUA Learning Sets enable this to happen by bringing together members in small groups of 6-8 people, initially for 5 facilitated sessions, to focus on topical work-based issues and to explore effective ways of dealing with them.
+AHUA Learning Sets make this happen by bringing together members in small groups of 6-8 people, initially for five facilitated sessions, to focus on topical work-based issues and explore effective ways of dealing with them.

-The purpose of learning sets or ‘action’ learning sets as they are often called, is to offer an ongoing process of learning and reflection as part of a group.
-The members of the group work with each other on a ‘live issue', offering challenge and support to each other in the consideration of each issue.
-It is a collaborative learning approach which builds on the relationship between experience (action) and reflection.
+The purpose of learning sets, also called action learning sets, is to offer an ongoing process of learning and reflection as part of a group.
+Set members work with each other on a ‘live issue', offering challenge and support to each other as they consider the issues.
+It is a collaborative learning approach building on the relationship between experience (action) and reflection.

-The AHUA has a successful track record of offering learning sets for members; some 75 members are either taking part or have participated in an AHUA set to date.
+The AHUA has a successful track record of offering learning sets; over 100 members are either taking part or have participated in an AHUA set to date.

-If you are interested in being involved in a set, please contact Catherine Webb, AHUA Executive Secretary.
+If you are interested, please contact Catherine Webb, AHUA Executive Secretary.